phillipeloher/animalvoiceassistant/README.md

 Dependencies:
 - install Whisper and Piper (if it's helpful, use links in powerpoint speaker notes)
 - get your gemini key from google
-- configure coffee_flow.ipynd with information about the above dependencies
+- configure coffee_flow.ipynb with information about the above dependencies
 - the jupyter notebook will automatically generate the python file, which can be configured to autostart
 - HAVE FUN!